 For some background…In 1973, the UPC barcode developed by IBM was selected by the National Association of Food Chains (NAFC) as their standard.
-A Marsh supermarket in Troy, Ohio was selected as the testing site for the system.
+Marsh supermarket was selected as the testing site for the system.
 On June 26, 1974—it was a momentous occasion—a customer named Clyde Dawson pulled a 10-stick pack of Wrigley’s Juicy Fruit gum out of his shopping basket and Sharon Buchanan successfully scanned the barcode at exactly 8:01 AM.
-The very pack of gum and the receipt are now on display in the Smithsonian Institution in Washington, DC.
+The very pack of gum and the receipt are now on display in the Smithsonian Institution.
 Let’s all go take a field trip!

 What Makes Up a UPC Barcode

 UPC barcodes follow the global standards established and maintained by GS1.
 The UPC consists of only numbers, with no letters or other characters.
 When a manufacture applies to GS1, they will pay a yearly fee and be issued a six-digit manufacture’s identification number that will appear at the beginning of every one of their UPC barcodes.
 That six-digit number will have a single digit prefix designated as an industry classification.